What is a Decentralised Exchange (DEX)?

 FAQs

-A decentralized exchange (DEX) is a platform that allows for peer-to-peer transactions with no central authority.
+A decentralised exchange (DEX) is a platform that allows for peer-to-peer transactions with no central authority.

 How does a DEX differ from a traditional exchange?